Florida Panthers: New arena and a decade of struggles (1998–2010)

 On June 23, 2006, the Panthers were again involved in a blockbuster trade with Vancouver, sending Roberto Luongo, Lukas Krajicek and a sixth-round draft pick (Sergei Shirokov) in exchange for Todd Bertuzzi, Alex Auld and Bryan Allen.
 This trade has been regarded by some as one of the worst trades in professional sports history – Luongo, who was at the prime of his career, was one of the League's top goaltenders, while Bertuzzi played just a handful of games for Florida before getting injured.
 He would later be traded to Detroit Red Wings at the trade deadline for Shawn Matthias.
 Additionally, Auld ended up a poor replacement for Luongo, and was ultimately let go after one season with the team.

 On June 22, 2007, the Panthers were involved in yet another draft-day deal involving a goaltender.
-The team acquired Tomas Vokoun from the Nashville Predators in exchange for three draft picks – a first-round pick in 2008, a second-round pick in 2008 and a conditional second-round pick that can be used in 2007 or 2008.
+The team acquired Tomas Vokoun from the Nashville Predators in exchange for three draft picks – a first-round pick in 2008, a second-round pick in 2008 and a conditional second-round pick that could be used in 2007 or 2008.
 The move would eventually pay off when Vokoun was selected to the Eastern Conference All-Star Team.
 On July 28, 2007, Florida unveiled their new jerseys to over 11,000 fans at the BankAtlantic Center during the first intermission of the Panthers' 1996 Reunion game.
 Star forwards Nathan Horton and Stephen Weiss were both in full gear to help showcase the sweater changes.

 In June 2008, the Panthers traded their captain Olli Jokinen to the Phoenix Coyotes for a second-round draft pick and defensemen Keith Ballard and Nick Boynton.
 The Panthers finished the 2008–09 season with a strong 41–30–11 record and 93 points, their second-highest finish in franchise history.
 Despite this, however, the Panthers missed the playoffs for an eighth-straight season, the then-longest streak in the NHL.

 In November 2009, Cliff Viner and Stu Siegel became the new majority owners.
 On November 23, 2009, the Panthers made their third jersey, ridding red from the alternate jersey, replacing it with powder blue.
 The Panthers missed the playoffs for the ninth consecutive time in the 2009–10 season, making them the first team in NHL history to do so in one city.